-Dail and Craig are amazing holiday cottages and I hope that you grow to love them as much as we do.
-However, they will not suit everybody and it is important that you are aware of a few points before booking.
+Craig is an amazing holiday cottage and I hope that you grow to love it as much as we do.
+However, it will not suit everybody and it is important that you are aware of a few points before booking.

 There isn’t any mains electricity!

-In Craig there is a Lister diesel generator which provides power.
+There is a Lister diesel generator which provides power.
 We provide sufficient diesel for you to run this for around a couple of hours each evening (20 litres).
-This enables you to use the immersion heater for hot water (in addition to the open fire which is normally sufficient), plus have lighting, charge your devices, and use the microwave oven.
+This enables you to use the immersion heater for hot water (in addition to the open fire which is normally sufficient), plus have lighting and charge your devices.
 We find that many guests choose to not use it at all.
 In addition there are ample led lights and replcement batteries for them available.

 Candles are only for use in the sitting room, and we ask that all guests be very aware of the risk of fire and the fact that help will not be swift from the fire brigade!

-Heat and hot water is provided by a back boiler running off the woodstove at Dail and the open fire at Craig.
+Heat and hot water is provided by a back boiler running off the open fire at Craig.
 By leaving doors open you can spread this heat throughout the house.
 There are hot water bottles for bedtime plus very warm duvets and blankets on all the beds.

-There is a full size gas cooker with oven and hob in the kitchen.
-Craig has a full size gas fridge in the kitchen, whereas Dail has an under-counter size one in the byre.
+There is a full size gas cooker with oven and hob in the kitchen, plus a full size gas fridge.